-The restrooms for student use are located at two locations on campus.
-There are three male single sex and three female single sex accessible restrooms.
-The Academy maintains single sex restroom and locker room facilities, and also provides single-occupant restroom and changing facilities.
-Students may use the single-sex facilities that correspond to their current school records described above, and single-occupant restrooms and locker/changing rooms that are open to use by all students.
+There are two restrooms for single-occupant student use located on campus.
+The Academy maintains single occupant restroom and locker room facilities.
+Students may use single-occupant restrooms and locker/changing rooms that are open to use by all students.